(Continued from Potiphar’s Wife I)

 She laughs at her own ridiculous idea.
 Of course Peter has locked the door.
 The man is too careful, almost to the point of paranoia.
 But then again, what is the harm in trying?

 She moves closer and tries the lock.
 The door yields and flings open.
-It takes her a moment to realize what she is seeing.
+It takes her a moment to process what she is seeing.

 Ho-ho!
 She almost yelps with excitement when it hits her.
-The Mr. Righteous who has resisted her advances for two years now is stark naked and making out passionately with their host, the Bishop’s wife.
+The Mr. Righteous who has resisted her advances for two years now is stark naked and passionately making love to their host, the Bishop’s wife.